Krnsand/portfolio1_plant_care/README.md

 I would like to take the opportunity to thank:

-- My friend Viktor Hesselbom for introducing me to flex and helping me with text alignments when I just couldn't manage
+- My friend Viktor Hesselbom for introducing me to flex and taking the time to help me with text alignments when I just couldn't manage

 - My mentor André Aquilina for guidance, encouragement and patience, as well as inspiration, tips and tricks throughout the project